-Our Special Educational Needs and Disabilities Co-ordinator is Mrs Wright.
-She can be contacted via the school office – (01483) 563701 or by emailing senco@boxgrove.surrey.sch.uk
+Our Special Educational Needs and Disabilities Co-ordinators are Mrs Chantelle Bailey / Mrs Rebecca Attenborough (Maternity Leave), (Reception, Year 1 and Year 2) and Mrs Robyn Wright.
+They can be contacted via the school office – (01483) 563701 or by emailing senco@boxgrove.surrey.sch.uk

-I would like to welcome you to the Special Educational Needs and Disabilities Page.
-I hope that you will find some useful links and information here.
+We would like to welcome you to the Special Educational Needs and Disabilities Page.
+We hope that you will find some useful links and information here.
 This page will be constantly evolving.
-Therefore, please do let me know (via the school office) if you have any comments or questions.
+Therefore, please do let us know (via the school office) if you have any comments or questions.
 It would also be very helpful if, as parents of a child/children with SEND, you have any useful tips or recommended websites that we can add to this page for other parents.
 I hope that you find this helpful.

 Many thanks